 In 1999, the CCT initiated their "Integrated Water Resources Planning Study", the outcome of which clearly indicated that WC/WDM interventions would be the most feasible for reconciling water requirement and supply.
 In 2001, the CCT developed a WC/WDM Policy and Implementation Strategy.
 It was this action, together with the submission of the CCT's Water Services Development Plan, that led the then Minister of Water Affairs to approve the construction of the Berg Water Project as a parallel process to the CCT implementing WC/WDM measures.
 Institutional restructuring and other competing priorities in the CCT between 2002 and 2004 impacted on the implementation of the WC/WDM initiatives.
 However, in 2004 a 10-point strategy, including both output and input goals, was developed in partnership with the DWAF to augment the original 2001 WC/WDM strategy, including an 8-year budget, for implementation from 2005.
 However, the 2004/05 drought delayed completion of the strategy, with the focus being shifted to drought mitigation measures.
-The WC/WDM strategy Study, targeting a saving of approximately 44 million m by 2014/15, and this is referred to as the 8-year programme.
+The WC/WDM strategy was revised in 2006 and it was this revised strategy that was included in the WC Reconciliation Strategy Study, targeting a saving of approximately 44 million m by 2014/15, and this is referred to as the 8-year programme.
 It was found during the course of the study that further potential for savings existed over and above the 8-year plan.